(post contains affiliate links: see disclosure)

 9. Thrifty people use child and friend labor

 We have three children who are always looking for ways to earn money to save up for their latest goal.
 We pay them a fair price for helping us but it is still a lot less than hiring out the job.
 Yes we could ask them to work for free, but by paying them we also are provided the opportunity to learn how to manage money.

 In the past I have also asked friends with green thumbs to come over and give this brown thumbed person a hand in positioning plants in areas for optimum growth.

 10. Thrifty people use discounted gift cards to purchase their supplies

-For our backyard project we purchased Lowe’s cards at 10% discount from companies like Cardpool.
+For our backyard project we purchased Lowe’s cards at up to 10% discount from discounted gift card companies like cardpool

 I am always looking out for more tips on being thrifty in our landscaping; do you have any to share with me?